Expo: Magic of the White City

 Expo: Magic of the White City is a 2005 American direct-to-video historical documentary film directed and produced by Mark Bussler, and narrated by Gene Wilder.
 The documentary tells the story of Chicago's World's Columbian Exposition in 1893.
+It marked Wilder's last film project before his death in 2016.

 Synopsis

 It begins by explaining Frederick Law Olmsted's planning of the fair and the architecture by Daniel Burnham.
 It also details exhibits by many people, including George Westinghouse, Nikola Tesla and Thomas Edison.

 In addition to detailing the fair itself, the documentary also describes the Midway Plaisance.
 Features of the Midway included bellydancing, side-shows, saloons, and a large Ferris wheel.
 Finally Expo: Magic of the White City discusses the aftermath of the fair and the legacy it left.